PaskoZhelev/Mini-Rogue---Board-Game/README.md

 # Mini Rogue - Board Game (PC Version)
 A PC version of the board game Mini Rogue developed using Java 8 and JavaFX.

-This version is compatible with Windows only.
+This version is compatible with Windows, Mac and Linux.

-You can download the playable version for Windows from the link below:
+You can download the playable version from the link below:

 Full Fonts version: https://goo.gl/Nw2P8c